Are you dealing with a personal financial crisis …one that seems there’s no way out of?

 “Andrew, how can I even think about investing when it feels like I’m barely scraping by!”

-Here’s the thing, if you’re focused, you won’t be in this financial wasteland forever.
+Here’s the thing, if you’re focused, you won’t be in this financial scenario forever.

 As you get back on your financial feet you can channel more and more into your portfolio.